godotengine/godot-docs/learning/editor/unity_to_godot.rst

     - Second, it allows the extraction a subtree of scene to make it a scene of its own, which answers to the second and third questions: even if a scene tree gets too deep, it can be split into smaller subtrees.
 This also allows a better solution for reusability, as you can include any subtree as a child of any node.
 Putting multiple nodes in an empty GameObject in Unity does not provide the same possibility, apart from a visual organization.

-These are the most important concepts you need to remind: "node", "parent node" and "child node".
+These are the most important concepts you need to remember: "node", "parent node" and "child node".

 Project organization